Society-for-Internet-Blaseball-Research/blaseball-api-spec/tiebreakers.md

-# Tiebreakers Details
+# Tiebreaker Details

 Returns inforation for a given tiebreaker ID from the league object.
 Each of the ids in `order` is an ID for a team object.
 This represents the "Divine Favor" ranking.
+(Note: the tiebreaker object is returned inside a single-element array, even though the endpoint's argument only accepts one ID.)

 ## Endpoint